hngx-org/Jaguars-food-backend/README.md

 ### NOTE
 - Only The team lead is allowed to push commits directly to the `master` branch.

-- Branch off  `master` branch using the below naming convention naming:
+- [HNG-Inters] To contribute to this repo, Branch off  `master` branch using the below naming convention:

     * [slack-username]-[feature]: